 Though not INSIDE the Park, any rescue in Kolob or Boundary would involve the NPS SAR team.

 Full wetsuits or drysuits when it is wet.

 Once in the canyon, clear water is usually available to filter.
-Water is available at the Pipe Spring on the MIA exit.
+Water is no longer available at Pipe Spring on the MIA exit.